-The ninth installment of the original Mega Man series (and the sequel to Mega Man 8: Anniversary Edition), Mega Man 9 is a deliberately-retro throwback to the original six games in the franchise (for the Nintendo Entertainment System).
-Simulating the behavior of NES hardware, the game features the classic graphical style (including sprites ripped straight from the original games and an option to enable graphical glitches due to too many sprites displayed), classic sounds and soundtrack (including a dedicated sound system that can alter the music based on sounds being played), and simple gameplay mechanics.
+The ninth instalment of the original Mega Man series (and the sequel to Mega Man 8: Anniversary Edition), Mega Man 9 is a deliberately retro throwback to the original six games in the franchise (for the Nintendo Entertainment System).
+Simulating the behaviour of NES hardware, the game features the classic graphical style (including sprites ripped straight from the original games and an option to enable simulated graphical glitches due to too many sprites being displayed), classic sounds and retro-styled soundtrack (including a dedicated sound system that can alter the music based on sounds being played), and simple gameplay mechanics.
 This style was later used in the game's 2010 sequel, Mega Man 10.

-While Mega Man 9 was designed to be as simple as the early Mega Man games (including a simpler plot and removed gameplay mechanics), the game includes new additions to the franchise: the first female Robot Master (Splash Woman), online leaderboards (tracking both game and level completion times), downloadable content (including Proto Man as a unique playable character, a new "Endless Attack" mode, harder difficulty levels, and a bonus stage featuring the first DLC Robot Master), and in-game challenges to test the player's abilities (including achievements for the Xbox 360 version and trophies for the PlayStation 3 version).
-The game also includes the in-game currency (bolts) and shop system, which did not appear in any of the original six installments.
+While Mega Man 9 was designed to be as simple as the early Mega Man games (including a simpler plot and removed gameplay mechanics), the game includes new additions to the franchise: the first female Robot Master (Splash Woman), online leaderboards (tracking both game and level completion times), in-game challenges to test the player's abilities (including achievements for the Xbox 360 version and trophies for the PlayStation 3 version), and, unfortunately, downloadable content (including Proto Man as a playable character, a new "Endless Attack" mode, harder difficulty levels, and an extra level featuring the first DLC Robot Master).
+The game also includes the in-game currency (bolts) and shop system, which did not appear in any of the original six instalments.

 Set in the year 20XX, the game takes place shortly after the events of Mega Man 8 (in which the humanoid robot hero Mega Man defeats the evil Dr. Wily for the eighth time).
 Robots created by Mega Man's creator, Dr. Light, have gone on a mysterious rampage, with Dr. Wily claiming that he is not responsible (showing a video in the news of Dr. Light apparently discussing world domination with the reformed Dr. Wily).
 When helper robot Auto discovers that the robots are near their expiration date and Dr. Light is arrested, it's up to Mega Man to defeat the Robot Masters and prove Dr. Light is innocent.